huggingface/huggingface_hub/docs/source/en/quick-start.md

 <Tip>

 Tokens can have `read` or `write` permissions.
 Make sure to have a `write` access token if you want to create or edit a repository.
-Otherwise, it's best to generate a `read` token to reduce risks in case you leak your token inadvertently.
+Otherwise, it's best to generate a `read` token to reduce risk in case your token is inadvertently leaked.

 </Tip>

 ### Login command

 The easiest way to authenticate is to save the token on your machine.
-You can do that from the terminal using the `login` command:
+You can do that from the terminal using the [`login`] command:

 ```bash
 huggingface-cli login
 ```

 The command will tell you if you are already logged in and prompt you for your token.
-The token is then validated and saved in your `HF_HOME` directory (default to `~/.cache/huggingface/token`).
+The token is then validated and saved in your `HF_HOME` directory (defaults to `~/.cache/huggingface/token`).
 Any script or library interacting with the Hub will use this token when sending requests.

 Alternatively, you can programmatically login using [`login`] in a notebook or a script: